-The principal dentist had responsibility for the day to day running of the practice and worked at the practice part time.
+The principal dentist had responsibility for the day to day running of the practice.
 Leadership in the practice was lacking.
 Responsibilities to undertake key aspects of service delivery had neither been assumed by the principal dentist nor suitably delegated.

-There were no protocols and procedures to ensure staff were up to date with their mandatory training and their CPD
+There were no protocols and procedures to ensure staff were up to date with their mandatory training and their CPD.

-There was evidence to show that the standard of infection control was not consistent within the practice.
+There was evidence to show that the standard of infection control was not in line with guidance issued by HTM 01-05 guidance.

-Decontamination procedures were being undertaken in the decontamination room as well as one treatment room.
 The principal dentist had not assessed this risk and provided appropriate guidance and staff development.
 There was a lack of effective communication within the practice.